clusterlib/clusterlib/doc/user_guide.rst

   interpreter.
 - If objects are hashed, hash them sooner rather than later.
 - Check your program logic with a fast and dummy setting.
+- Use version file system such as git.